 The American Heart Association recommends the following cooking and diet modifications to help lower cholesterol,

-- Limit red meats and focus more on seafood..
+- Limit red meats and focus more on seafood.
 Fish is low in saturated fat and some types are high in omega-3 fatty acids which are good for heart health.
-Studies have shown that eating seafood that contains omega-3 fatty acids can help decrease the risk of heart diseases.
+Studies have shown that eating seafood that contains omega-3 fatty acids can help decrease the risk of heart disease.

 - Eat less meat.
 Replace meat with more vegetables and beans.